rahow743/For-Megan/README.md

 So keep an eye on the **figures** folder for Q2 and the **decision tree outputs** folder for Q3. 👀

----

 ## 📝 Extra Resources

 I also shared a **Google Docs file** answering most of your professor’s tips.
 I didn’t get to all of them yet, but I’ll work on it soon.

----

 ## ❓ Questions or Issues?

 Anything confusing or unclear? **Just let me know!** I’m happy to help. 💡

----

 ### 🎉 That’s it!

 You’re all set to explore, run, and tweak the code.
 Have fun with it! 😄

----

-If you want, I can also make a **super playful version with emojis in every section and extra “fun tips” for Megan**—it’ll really stand out on GitHub.
-Do you want me to do that?